-- a. written authorization from the student's parent for the student to possess and self-administer the medication; - b. a written statement from the student's health care practitioner verifying that: - 1) the student has asthma, diabetes, and/or an allergy that could result in anaphylactic reaction; - 2) health care practitioner prescribed the medication for use on school property during the school day, at school-sponsored activities, or while in transit to or from school or school-sponsored events; and - 3) the student understands, has been instructed in selfadministration of the medication, and has demonstrated the skill level necessary to use the medication and any accompanying device; - c. a written treatment plan and written emergency protocol formulated by the prescribing health care practitioner for managing the student's asthma, diabetes, or anaphylaxis episodes and for medication use by the student; - d. a statement provided by the school system and signed by the student's parent acknowledging that the board of education and its employees and agents are not liable for injury arising from the student's possession and self-administration of the medication; and - e. any other documents or items necessary to comply with state and federal laws.
+a. written authorization from the student's parent for the student to possess and self-administer the medication;

+- b. a written statement from the student's health care practitioner verifying that: - 1) the student has asthma, diabetes, and/or an allergy that could result in anaphylactic reaction; - 2) health care practitioner prescribed the medication for use on school property during the school day, at school-sponsored activities, or while in transit to or from school or school-sponsored events; and - 3) the student understands, has been instructed in self-administration of the medication, and has demonstrated the skill level necessary to use the medication and any accompanying device; - c. a written treatment plan and written emergency protocol formulated by the prescribing health care practitioner for managing the student's asthma, diabetes, or anaphylaxis episodes and for medication use by the student; - d. a statement provided by the school system and signed by the student's parent acknowledging that the board of education and its agents are not liable for injury arising from the student's possession and self-administration of the medication; and - e. any other documents or items necessary to comply with state and federal laws.

-Prior to being permitted to self-administer medication at school, the student also must demonstrate to the school nurse, or the nurse's designee, (1) the skill level necessary to use the medication and any device necessary for its administration; and (2) sufficient knowledge and maturity to be independent in the management of the medication with no oversight from school staff.
+Prior to being permitted to self-administer medication at school, the student also must demonstrate to the school nurse, or the nurse's designee, the skill level necessary to use the medication and any accompanying device.